thewaiter/enlightenment-arc-theme/README.md

 * `git` for a clone of `efl`
 * `make`

 the source of the default e-theme to fill not yet implemented widgets/modules under the orig-theme directory.
 Either link to your own efl clone `ln -s /path/to/efl-clone/data/elementary/themes orig-theme` or setup a new clone and link by running `make orig-theme`.
+To build:

 `make`